 Seller: Goodbooks Company, Springdale, AR, U.S.A.

 Condition: acceptable.
-This copy may contain significant wear, including bending, writing, tears, and or water damage.
+This copy may contain significant wear, including bending, heavy writing, tears, and or water damage.
 This book is a functional copy, not necessarily a beautiful copy.
-Copy may have loose or missing pages and may not include access codes or CD.
+Copy may have loose pages.
+May not include access codes or CDs.
+May be an Ex library book with stickers and stamps.
+Dustjacket may be missing.
 Seller Inventory # GBV.1558606718.A

 Quantity: 1 available